Space-Sloth-Studios-HQ/TurboSloth-Engine/README.md

 cmake --build build/macos-release
 ```

-The executable will be created at `build/macos-debug/application/khclone` (or `build/macos-release/application/khclone`).
+The executable will be created at `build/macos-debug/application/khclone`.

 ### Alternative: Generic Clang Presets

-If you prefer to use a different clang installation:
+On macOS, if you prefer to use a different clang installation:

 ```bash
 cmake --preset clang-debug